Jair Bolsonaro

-Bolsonaro placed many army officers in key positions in his cabinet.
-Before his inauguration, he said he would fill positions in his government based only on technical qualifications and skills rather than ideological sympathy.
-During his presidency, many appointees have clashed ideologically with the government.
-His ministers of Justice and Education, the Secretary of Government, the head of the postal service and other government officials fell out of favor with Bolsonaro and resigned.
-He focused on domestic affairs in his first months in office, dealing primarily with the fallout of the 2014 Brazilian economic crisis.
-During his first year in office, the economy recovered slowly, while crime rates fell sharply.
-In 2019, Bolsonaro left the Social Liberal Party amid a confrontation with other members and attempted to form the Alliance for Brazil party, before joining the Liberal Party to run for the 2022 Brazilian general election.
-During his presidency, he rolled back protections for Indigenous groups in the Amazon rainforest and facilitated its deforestation.
+Bolsonaro focused on domestic affairs in his first months as president, dealing primarily with the fallout of the 2014 Brazilian economic crisis.
+The economy recovered slowly, while crime rates fell sharply during the first year.
+He rolled back protections for Indigenous groups in the Amazon rainforest and facilitated its deforestation.
 Bolsonaro's response to the COVID-19 pandemic in Brazil was criticized across the political spectrum after he sought to downplay the pandemic and its effects, opposed quarantine measures, and dismissed two health ministers, while the death toll increased rapidly.